LIFE With Picasso: Genius at Work and at Play, 1948-1967

 Of course, scores of towering 20th-century artists (Matisse, O’Keeffe, de Kooning, Chagall and on and on) enjoyed prolific, long-lived careers.
 But Picasso really is the face of 20th century art, the archetypal, self-reinventing creative force whose most renowned works — Old Guitarist (1903), the gorgeous harlequin paintings of his Rose Period, Les Demoiselles d’Avignon (1907), Guernica (1937) — became defining, totemic emblems of the eras in which they were made.

-Here, on the 40th anniversary of Picasso’s death (April 8, 1973), LIFE.com celebrates the Modernist master’s career with a series of pictures by photographer Gjon Mili made over roughly two decades in the middle part of the last century.
+Here, LIFE.com celebrates the Modernist master’s career with a series of pictures by photographer Gjon Mili made over roughly two decades in the middle part of the last century.
 Mili, a daring technical innovator himself, first visited Picasso at Vallauris, in the South of France, in 1949.
 When the photographer showed the artist some pictures he’d made of ice skaters with tiny lights affixed to their skates, leaping in the dark, the Spanish genius was intrigued and lent his own special twist to a series of portraits made with the same general technique.
 (See slides 10, 11 and 12.)

 “Picasso” LIFE magazine reported at the time, “gave Mili 15 minutes to try one experiment.
 He was so fascinated by the result that he posed for five sessions, projecting 30 drawings of centaurs, bulls, Greek profiles and his signature.
 Mili took his photographs in a darkened room, using two cameras, one for side view, another for front view.
 By leaving the shutters open, he caught the light streaks swirling through space.”